Clink on the links below to see recent awards. Generally, these are the currently active projects.

 The Gerber Foundation is not related to Gerber Products Company in any way.
 The Foundation is a private, independent foundation.

 Concept papers are due June 1 and December 1 of each year.
-If these dates fall on a weekend, the papers are due the next business day.
 Determination of interest is generally made within three weeks.
-Notification will be made to the contacts provided via email.

 The Concept paper provides a brief summary of the project, enabling the Foundation to assess how well the proposed research fits with the Foundation’s interests.
 Papers will be evaluated to determine the relevance of the proposed project to the Foundation’s programs and to provide advice on whether to submit a full proposal.